Sunday, July 24, 2016

 Jack Black's Dead Red (#41 - Rated 9.0 out of 12)

-Third time available in 420 Years?
+The third time available in 420 Years?
 Really?
 I was not sure what to expect.
-I prepared the hyperlinks at the bottom first and saw the scored are all over the place.
-It appears to be a love/hate root beer?
+I prepared the hyperlinks at the bottom first and saw the scores all over the place.
+Does it appear to be a love/hate relationship with root beer?

-Jack Black's Dead Red Root Beer is a caffeinated root beer.
-The ingredients mimic an energy drink with Brazilian guarana, herbs, extracts and finally sweetened with cane sugar.
+Jack Black's Dead Red Root Beer is caffeinated.
+The ingredients mimic an energy drink with Brazilian guarana, herbs, extracts, and finally, sweetened with cane sugar.

 Ingredients: Carbonated Water, Cane Sugar, Caramel Color, Caffeine, Brazilian Guarana, Sodium Benzoate (Preservative), Phosphoric Acid, African Capsicum, Natural And Artificial Flavors, Red #40.